ncatlab/nlab-content/pages/8/5/1/4/24158/content.md

-A list of (believed to be) open problems in homotopy type theory.
+A list of (believed to be) open problems in [[homotopy type theory]].
 To add more detail about a problem (such as why it is hard or interesting, or what ideas have been tried), make a link to a new page.

 # Contents
 * table of contents